anevjes/AzureDevOps.Scaffolding.PowerShell/README.md

 # Contribute

-- Keep Master branch deployable; create new branches for new features / bug fixes and merge them into Master via Pull Requests when they’re completed.
+- Keep main branch deployable; create new branches for new features / bug fixes and merge them into Main via Pull Requests when they’re completed.
 - Raise feature requests / bugs as issues